 Excessive exposure to formaldehyde may cause cancer, but the latest research has shown that the highest risk is from the air when formaldehyde is inhaled from breathing, and occurs more frequently in people who routinely use formaldehyde in their jobs.
 There is no evidence linking cancer to infrequent exposure to tiny amounts of formaldehyde via injection as occurs with vaccines.

-These materials may be added as stabilizers.
+These substances may be added as stabilizers.
 They help protect the vaccine from adverse conditions such as the freeze-drying process, for those vaccines that are freeze dried.
 Stabilizers added to vaccines include: sugars such as sucrose and lactose, amino acids such as glycine or the monosodium salt of glutamic acid and proteins such as human serum albumin or gelatin.
 Sugars, amino acids and proteins are not unique to vaccines and are encountered in everyday life in the diet and are components that are in the body naturally.

 In the manufacture of viral vaccines, the virus may be grown in cells.
 These cells need a source of nutrition, which in some instances may be provided by fetal bovine serum.

 This content is brought to you by: The U.S. Food and Drug Administration (FDA)